How to Make Smoked Turkey Gravy

 Why these turkeys are better:

-To order, email or call us at 717-355-0779, or visit our store at 140 W Main Street in New Holland, PA.
-Turkeys will be available to pick up at the store on November 22nd.
+To find out more or to check seasonal availability, email or call us at 717-355-0779.
+Or visit our store at 140 W Main Street in New Holland, PA.

 About the author: Matt Miller is an employee at Meadow Creek Barbecue Supply and avid student of all things barbecue.
 He enjoys developing recipes, trying new seasonings, and helping customers with their smoking and grilling questions.